 European Journal of Counselling Theory, Research and Practice

-Submitted articles will be initially reviewed by an editor to verify its suitability for the journal and that it adheres to the EJC-TRAP submission guidelines.
-If the article passes this initial stage, then it will then be subject to a masked reviewing process depending upon which section of the the journal it is being submitted to.
+Submitted articles will be initially reviewed by an editor(s) to verify its suitability for the journal and that it adheres to the EJC-TRAP submission guidelines.
+However, submissions may be subject to rejection by the editor(s), a process referred to as a desk rejection.

 2. Does it address issues of interest to a broad readership?